By Tambay A. Obenson | Shadow and Act June 10, 2014 at 1:01PM

 So, by all accounts, it's something that's starting to catch on, with promoting gender equality in cinema, as the goal.

 The Bechdel test got its name from American cartoonist Alison Bechdel, who introduced the concept in her comic strip "Dykes to Watch Out For" in 1985.
 To pass the test, each film must meet the following 3 criteria:

 1. It has to have at least two [named] women in it...

 3. ...
 About something besides a man

-When I initially shared this on S&A a year ago, with regards to our continuous discussions on defining black film, or identifying a black film aesthetic, I invited readers to help me in coming up with a similar kind of test that we could use to measure similar racial inequalities in every film.
+With regards to our continuous discussions on defining black film, or identifying a black film aesthetic, on the old S&A site (pre-Indiewire) I invited readers to help me in coming up with a similar kind of test that we could use to measure similar racial inequalities in cinema.
 But, in the end, we couldn't so simplistically narrow it down to just 3 questions, as in the Bechdel test.